Last Updated on December 2, 2022

-Scheuermann disease or Scheuermann kyphosis is a self limiting disorder of the childhood.
-In this condition where the vertebrae grow unevenly resulting in the wedge shaped vertebrae, resulting in kyphosis.
+Scheuermann disease or Scheuermann kyphosis is a disorder of childhood that results in rounding of the upper back due to wedge wedge-shaped vertebrae, resulting in kyphosis.
 Patients have an increased kyphosis in the thoracic or thoracolumbar spine with associated backache and localized changes in the vertebral bodies.

 The condition is also known as juvenile kyphosis.

 Different studies have reported a prevalence of 0.4 to 8% in the general population.